cjl525/VS_Code_Updated/p2p2p-export/README.md

 ## P2P2P PlantUML to PDF Exporter

 ## This VS Code extension converts PlantUML (.puml) diagrams into PDF documents using your local tools.
-All processing is done on your machine — nothing is sent to a cloud service.
-This makes it safe for confidential diagrams and internal documentation.
+All processing is done on your machine.

 ## Features